-Faithe Logan, Vice President
+Faithe Logan, Secretary

 Alecia became the executive director of DSAMT in 2012, after spending several years as an active member and volunteer in our organization and in the disability community.
 She received her BA & MA from Western Kentucky University, taught at Nashville State and Volunteer State Community Colleges, directed marketing at Passport Health Communications, Inc. and was a freelance marketing professional before joining DSAMT.

-Tanya was previously the Program Coordinator for the Down Syndrome Multi-specialty Clinic at the Monroe Carrell Children’s Hospital at Vanderbilt for 5 years, before joining DSAMT as its progam director in 2017.
+Tanya was previously the program coordinator for the Down Syndrome Multi-specialty Clinic at the Monroe Carrell Children’s Hospital at Vanderbilt for 5 years, before joining DSAMT as its progam director in 2017.
 She is a member of the Down Syndrome Medical Interest Group, The Vanderbilt Down Syndrome Journal Club, and has acted as a liaison to the Down Syndrome Family Advisory Council.
-She has a MA in professional Counseling and interned as a Domestic Violence Counselor for adults and children.
+She has a MA in professional counseling and interned as a domestic violence counselor for adults and children.

 Mrs. Chavez's passion and dedication for individuals with Down syndrome and disAbilities goes far beyond her professional career.
 She has 16 years volunteer experience with children and young adults with disAbilities through the Muscular Dystrophy Association and the Alliance for Recreational Empowerment.
 She was a member of DSAMT’s Board of Directors for 5 years and currently a Board Member of the Hand-In Hand program.